-You will dredge, too, the twelve-rayed sun-star (Solaster papposa), with his rich scarlet armour; and more strange, and quite as beautiful, the bird's foot star (Palmipes Membranaceus), which you may see crawling by its thousand sucking-feet about one of the central tanks, a pentagonal webbed bird's foot, of scarlet and orange shagreen.
-With him, most probably, will be a specimen of the great purple heart-urchin (Spatangus purpureus) clothed in pale lilac honey spines, and other "Echinoderms," for which you must consult "Forbes's British Starfishes:" but perhaps the species among them which will interest you most, will be the common brittlestar (Ophiocoma Rosula), of which a hundred or so, I can promise, shall come up at a single haul of the dredge, entwining their long spine-clad arms in a seemingly inextricable confusion of "kaleidoscope" patterns (thanks to Mr. Gosse for the one right epithet), purple and azure, fawn, brown, green, grey, white and crimson; as if a whole bed of China-asters should have first come to life, and then gone mad and fallen fighting.
-But pick out, one by one, specimens from the tangled mass, and you will agree that no China-aster is so fair as this living stoneflower of the deep, with its daisy-like disc, and fine long prickly arms, which never cease their graceful serpentine motion, and its colours hardly alike in any two specimens: but handle them not too roughly, lest, whether in modesty or in anger, they begin a desperate course of gradual suicide, and breaking off arm after arm piecemeal, fling them indignantly at their tormentor.
-Along with these you will certainly obtain a few of that noble bivalve, the great scallop, which you have seen lying on every fishmonger's counter in Hastings.
-Of these you must pick out those which seem dirtiest and most overgrown with parasites, and place them carefully in a jar of salt water, where they may not be rubbed; for they are worth your examination, not merely for the sake of that ring of gem-like eves which borders their "cloak," lying along the extreme outer edge of the shell as the valves are half open, but for the sake of the parasites outside: corallines of exquisite delicacy, "Plumulariæ" and "Sertulariæ," dead men's hands (Alcyonia), lumps of white or orange jelly, which will protrude a thousand star-like polypes, and the "Tubularia Indivisa," twisted tubes of fine straw, which ought already to have puzzled you; for you may pick them up in considerable masses on the Hastings beach after a south-west gale, and think long over them before you determine whether the oat-like stems and spungy roots belong to an animal or a vegetable.
+† Do Serpulæ see?
+I cannot help thinking so, with my friend their keeper at the Zoological Gardens.
+But wiser men than I say they can find no organs of vision. promise, shall come up at a single haul of the dredge, entwining their long spine-clad arms in a seemingly inextricable confusion of "kaleidoscope" patterns (thanks to Mr. Gosse for the one right epithet), purple and azure, fawn, brown, green, grey, white and crimson; as if a whole bed of China-asters should have first come to life, and then gone mad, and fallen to fighting.
+But pick out, one by one, specimens from the tangled mass, and you will agree that no Chinaaster is so fair as this living stone-flower of the deep, with its daisy-like disc, and fine long prickly arms, which never cease their graceful serpentine motion, and its colours hardly alike in any two specimens: but handle them not too roughly, lest, whether in modesty or in anger, they begin a desperate course of gradual suicide, and breaking off arm after arm piecemeal, fling them indignantly at their tormentor.
+Along with these you will certainly obtain a few of that noble bivalve, the great Scallop, which you have seen lying on every fishmonger's counter in Hastings.
+Of these you must pick out those which seem dirtiest and most overgrown with parasites, and place them carefully in a jar of salt water, where they may not be rubbed; for they are worth your examination, not merely for the sake of that ring of gem-like eyes which borders their "cloak," lying along the extreme outer edge of the shell as the valves are half open, but for the sake of the parasites outside : corallines of exquisite delicacy, Plumulariæ and Sertulariæ, dead men's hands (Alcyonia), lumps of white or orange jelly, which will protrude a thousand star-like polypes, and the Tubularia Indivisa, twisted tubes of fine straw, which ought already to have puzzled you; for you may pick them up in considerable masses on the Hastings beach after a south-west gale, and think long over them before you determine whether the oat-like stems and spongy roots belong to an animal or a vegetable.
 Animals they are, nevertheless, though even now you will hardly guess the fact, when you see at the mouth of each tube a little scarlet flower, connected with the pink pulp which fills the tube.
 For a further description of this largest and handsomest of our Hydroid Polypes, I must refer you to Johnston, or, failing him, to Landsborough; and go on, to beg you not to despise those pink, or grey, or white lumps of jelly, which will expand in salt water into exquisite sea-anemones, of quite different forms from any which we have found along the rocks.
-One of them will certainly be the Dianthus, which will open into a furbelowed flower, furred with innumerable delicate tentacula; and in the centre, a mouth of the most brilliant orange, the size of the whole animal being perhaps eight inches high and five across.
+One of them will certainly be the Dianthus,\ which will open into a furbelowed flower, furred with innumerable delicate tentacula; and in the centre, a mouth of the most brilliant orange, the size of the whole animal being perhaps eight inches high and five across.
 Perhaps it will be of a satiny grey, perhaps pale rose, perhaps pure white; whatever its colour, it is the very maiden queen of all the beautiful tribe, and one of the loveliest gems, in my opinion, with which it has pleased God to bedeck this lower world.